-E The property is unoccupied because the person responsible for Council Tax is now living in a hospital, residential care home or nursing home.
+E The property is unoccupied because the person responsible for Council Tax is now living in a hospital, or permanently resident in a residential care home or nursing home.

 F The property is unoccupied following the death of the person responsible for the council tax.
 Exemption continues for up to six months after probate or letters of administration are granted if the property has remained unoccupied.

 G An empty property where occupation is prohibited by law.

 H An unoccupied property being held for a minister of religion.